-Driver's HVAC Unit Air Filters
+Driver's Area Air Filters

-The driver's HVAC unit air filters are located behind the R.H. console.
-To gain access to the A/C filters, unscrew the grill located at the top step of the entrance door steps.
-Remove the filters for cleaning or replacement.
+The driver HVAC system's air filter is located behind the dashboard R.H. side and it can be removed for cleaning or replacement.
+To gain access to the A/C filters, unscrew the grill located at the top step of the entrance door steps, remove the plastic cover holding the filter and slide out the air filter.

-If the windshield is continuously fogged, check that the driver's air filters are not clogged.
+If the windshield is continuously fogged, check that the driver's air filter is not clogged.